jungho/k8s-bootcamp/deployments/README.md

 * Pause a deployment
 * Rollback a deployment

+A lot goes on behind the scenes with Deployments.
+See the following excellent diagram from the ["Kubernetes in Action"](https://www.manning.com/books/kubernetes-in-action) book by Manning.

+![Deployment flow](./deployments.jpeg)
 A common question is what if you do not need replication?
 You should still use deployments as you benefit from resilience, rollback, and [horizontal auto-scaling](./horizontal-pod-autoscaling.md) capabilities.

 Note, in previous versions of K8S, you interacted directly with ReplicationControllers and ReplicaSets to manage the replica count of your pods.
-With Deployments, you no longer should deal directly with ReplicaSets,in fact, Deployments manages the ReplicaSets for you.
+With Deployments, you no longer should deal directly with ReplicaSets, in fact, Deployments manages the ReplicaSets for you.

-A lot goes on behind the scenes with Deployments.
-See the following excellent diagram from the ["Kubernetes in Action"](https://www.manning.com/books/kubernetes-in-action) book by Manning.

-![Deployment flow](./deployments.jpeg)

-Also take look at this excellent overview of all the events that occur end-to-end when you create a deployment - from invoking kubectl to the fully deployed pods. https://github.com/jamiehannaford/what-happens-when-k8s

-See [Exercise 4](../bootcamp/exercises/exercise4.md) for deployment examples.
+See [Exercise 1](../bootcamp/exercises/exercise1.md) for deployment examples.

 ## References ##